craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Prosper.md

 # Prosper's Economy
 ## As suggested by Grains into Gold
 ### Prelim
 The Kingdom of Prosper controls what was the [[Bandit Lords]]' territory, which is majorly farmland, and otherwise fairly forested.
-While it is not itself rich in resources, Prosper's relationship with Acstow allows for them to be rich in metals and other precious materials.
+While it is not itself rich in resources, Prosper's relationship with Actstow allows for them to be rich in metals and other precious materials.
 Magic does not impact the everyday life of a citizen of Prosper.
 The Kingdom is a medium, less-than temperate region.
 It experiences mild rains.

 ### Bread
 Rye is the common bread.